GoogleCloudPlatform/automlops/README.md

             ├──component_a.py                      : Python file containing code for the component.
             ├──...(for each component)
-    ├──component_a                                 : Components specs generated using AutoMLOps ├── component.yaml                         : Component yaml spec, acts and an I/O wrapper around the Docker container.
+    ├──component_a                                 : Components specs generated using AutoMLOps ├── component.yaml                         : Component yaml spec, acts as an I/O wrapper around the Docker container.
     ├──...(for each component)
 ├── configs                                        : Configurations for defining vertex ai pipeline and MLOps infra.
     ├── defaults.yaml                              : Runtime configuration variables.